Venues

 Public transport

-The Deutsche Oper Berlin is most easily reached by taking the underground line U2, which will bring you directly to the stop Deutsche Oper from the direction of Ruhleben or Pankow.
-The stop Bismarckstraße of line U7 is also very close by (there are lifts to the street level at this stop) as are the stops of the bus routes 101 and 109.
+The easiest way to reach the Deutsche Oper Berlin is by taking the U-Bahn line U2, which takes you directly to the Deutsche Oper station from either Ruhleben or Pankow.
+Also nearby is the Bismarckstraße station on line U7 (this station has elevators to street level), as well as the bus stops for lines 101 and 109.

 Parking

-If you prefer to arrive by private car, the Deutsche Oper parking garage is available to you from two hours before the start of the performance.
+If you prefer to arrive by private car, the Deutsche Oper parking garage is available starting two hours before the performance.
 The entrance is located at Zillestraße 51.
-You can reach the main entrance directly along a covered path next to the Deutsche Oper restaurant.
+A covered path will take you along the Deutsche Oper restaurant directly to the main entrance.
 We cannot guarantee a parking space.

 Thursday to Saturday from noon to 7pm